Tolichowki: History

-During the period of Abul Hasan Qutb Shah, the troops of Mughal Emperor Aurangzeb Alamgir set a military position in this region, which is in the vicinity of the Golconda Fort of the Qutb Shahi dynasty.
-Still today, there are many historical mosques, tombs and other monuments in the surrounding areas.
+During the period of Abul Hasan Qutb Shah, the troops of the Mughal Emperor Aurangzeb Alamgir set a military position in this region, which is in the vicinity of the Golconda Fort of the Qutb Shahi dynasty.
+Till today, there are many historical structures like mosques, tombs and other monuments in the surrounding area.

+Landmarks

+In Tolichowki, notable landmarks include the Qutb Shahi tombs and the Golconda Fort.